 This is how I painted a buffalo check floor pattern and it looks so good!
 This is an inexpensive way to update a floor when you are not able to add new flooring.

 My floor was over 10 years old and it was in bad shape.
 I know that I am going to have to have a new floor eventually but maybe I can put it off for a while by painted the floor.
 I have seen this project done many times from people I follow on Instagram and they have said that it has held up well.
 Even Better Homes and Gardens has shared this project.

 The project cost around $40 for this entire makeover and that was for the floor paint.
 I researched which type of paint would be best.
 I have seen many people use chalk paint but I am very concerned about my washer shaking and scratching the floor.
 Erin from Lemon’s, Lavender, and Laundry used Porch and Patio Paint and it is also made for concrete.
 Since my tile is a natural stone, I thought it would be best for my floor.
 Asking the employees in the Home Improvement store is my favorite way to get information and that is what they recommend.

 Honestly, the hardest part of the project is figuring out how to paint the pattern.
 I found a great video from Ace Hardware and I recommend watching this video before you start.
 It explains the process better than I can but I want to share some tips I learned from doing this project.

 I really disliked the way dirt would get in the grout space so I filled the space with a flexible grout filler plus I wanted the floors to look smooth.
 You could use premixed grout.
 I used the flexible filler because that was recommended to me at the store.
 It works well but it takes longer to harden than the package says.
 It took over 24 hours.

 I have painted marble and stone before and the most important step is the primer.
-I love Glidden Gripper Primer because it will adhere to stone so well.
-I purchased mine at the Home Depot and the employee also recommended me using this primer.
+Glidden Gripper Primer works well because it will adhere to stone so well and this is what was recommended to me.